 “Teaching Safer Sex offers a wealth of creative lessons that can be implemented at little or no cost, with minimum prep time.
 It’s a gold mine for busy educators who are committed to high-quality instruction.”

 “Teaching Safer Sex is a valuable new resource for sexuality educators that are seeking dynamic, interactive lessons on cutting edge topics.
-The third edition includes tools for addressing online behavior, texting, and use of other digital media which are critical for today’s youth and missing from many curricula.
-This manual is a welcome addition to the Center for Family Life Education’s terrific selection of sex education resources.”
+The third edition includes tools for addressing online behavior, texting, and use of other digital media which are critical for today’s youth and missing from many curricula.”

 Leslie M. Kantor, MPH

 “Teaching Safer Sex puts a vast compilation of teaching strategies, tools, and lesson plans in one place and literally at the fingertips of educators of all kinds.
 Two innovative volumes tackle themes from the very basic to the complex classic favorites, new standards, and sophisticated explorations of rarely covered concepts.
 Versatile and comprehensive, Teaching Safer Sex does it all in an inclusive, clear, easy to use format.”

 Director, The Center for LGBT Education & Outreach Services at Ithaca College